 - Keep cash in Nepali rupees, as most teahouses don’t accept cards

-The Annapurna Circuit is a journey through Nepal’s heart, from steamy lowlands to wind-scoured passes.
+The Annapurna Circuit is a journey through Nepal’s heart, from warm lowlands to wind-scoured passes.
 In May, the trail comes alive with blooming flowers, warm days and quieter paths.

 Warm Valleys and the Marsyangdi River Path

-This includes a journey from Kathmandu to Dharapani.
+This section begins with the journey from Kathmandu to Dharapani.
 As such, you traverse from an elevation of 1,400 meters to 1,860 meters.
+You start this journey with a 7 to 8-hour drive from Kathmandu to Dharapani, covering a distance of around 400 km.

 The road passes through bustling towns and into the Marsyangdi Valley.
-During this journey, the warmth of May paints terraced rice fields green.
+In May, terraced fields appear green and fresh.
 From Besisahar (760m), jeep tracks give way to footpaths alongside the rushing Marsyangdi River.
 Gurung villages dot the trail, their stone houses framed by blooming wildflower gardens.

-May’s extended daylight lets you linger at riverside stops, where shallow pools invite a quick dip to cool off.
+Meanwhile, May’s longer daylight hours lets you walk at a relaxed pace and take breaks along the river, where shallow pools invite a quick dip to cool off.
 Afternoon haze can blur distant peaks, so focus on the vibrant foreground — think banana trees and kids waving from bamboo bridges.
+However, the lower trail remains lively with greenery and village life.

 Rhododendron Forests and Pine Trails

-The air feels crisp, with daytime temperatures of 10°C to 20°C if you opt for the Annapurna Circuit Trek in May.
-By Pisang, at the height of 3,300 meters, the forest opens to sweeping views of Annapurna II, glowing under May’s clear mornings.
+The air feels crisp, with daytime temperatures of 10°C to 20°C. By Pisang, at the height of 3,300 meters, the forest opens to sweeping views of Annapurna II, glowing especially on May’s clear mornings.

-Likewise, rhododendrons explode in pink and red, especially between Chame and Pisang.
-They turn trails into a painter’s palette.
+Likewise, rhododendrons bloom in pink and red, especially between Chame and Pisang.
 Reaching Manang means you are in a cultural hub with ancient stupas and terraced fields in view.

 High Alpine Ascents

-The climb to Yak Kharka, which is at an altitude of 4,020 meters, passes grazing yaks and wild herbs, with Gangapurna’s snowy face looming before you.
-The air thins, and temperatures drop to 5°C to15°C in May.
-But clear mornings of this spring month offer unobstructed peak views.
+The climb to Yak Kharka (4,020 m) passes grazing yaks and wild herbs, with Gangapurna’s snowy face looming before you.
+The air thins, and temperatures drop to 5°C to15°C in May, with clear mornings offering unobstructed mountain views.

 By the time you reach Thorong Phedi, at an elevation of 4,450 meters, you are on rocky switchbacks flanked by scree slopes.
-May’s snowmelt eases footing compared to winter, but stay alert for loose stones, as landslides are a slight risk.
+May’s snowmelt makes the trail easier than winter, but stay alert for loose stones.

-Spot blue sheep darting across hills and breathe in the scent of alpine flora.
-High camps feel intimate in May, with fewer trekkers crowding the teahouses.
+You can also spot blue sheep darting across hills and breathe in the scent of alpine flora.
+High camps feel intimate in May, with fewer trekkers.

 Thorong La Crossing and Descent

-The trek’s climax is Thorong La Pass at an elevation of 5,416 meters.
-You need to start the trek to this destination from Thorong Phedi before dawn to catch May’s alpenglow on the peaks.
-The ascent is steep and rocky, but stable winds and minimal snow make it manageable.
+The trek’s climax is Thorong La Pass (5,416 m).
+Most people start before dawn dawn to take advantage of clear morning conditions and avoid strong winds.
+The ascent is steep and rocky, but stable conditions and minimal snow make it manageable.

-At the pass, prayer flags flutter against a 360° panorama — Annapurna, Dhaulagiri and endless ridges.
-The descent to Muktinath at an elevation of 3,800 meters shifts to arid Mustang, where May’s winds whip through barren plateaus.
+At the pass, prayer flags flutter against a wide Himalayan panorama — Annapurna, Dhaulagiri and endless ridges.
+Descending towards Muktinath (3,800 m), the landscape shifts quickly into the dry, windy terrain of Mustang.
 Visit Muktinath’s sacred temple, which comes alive with pilgrims during May’s Buddha Jayanti if timed right.

 From here, drive to Pokhara via Marpha, featuring apple brandy stalls and hot springs of Tatopani.
-Likewise, the Kali Gandaki Gorge, the world’s deepest, frames your journey with stark cliffs.
+Likewise, the Kali Gandaki Gorge, one of the deepest in the world, frames your journey with stark cliffs.

-May’s warmer lowlands with temperatures 20°C to 25 °C contrast the high pass’s chill, though haze may soften views near Pokhara.
+Lower down, temperatures rise again (20°C to 25 °C), though haze may soften views near Pokhara.

 Here’s a closer look at what makes it special.